 The downsides are vendor lock-in with no graceful way to exit if technology changes, last-mile UI customization, and narrow parametrization of workflow and data.
 Also, of the three options, this one has the greatest likelihood of business disruption.

-“Pulverizers,” as described by OutSystems CEO Paulo Rosado, are enterprises who want to integrate best-in-class parts, functions, applications, and datasets unique to their business to create perfect-fit solutions and amazing customer experiences.
-Hybrid migration is best for them because they:
+Gartner says the future of ERP is composible meaning, monolythic ERP systems can’t easily meet the agility requirements of our now “new” normal.
+Breaking an ERP into composable “parts” gives customers new options who want to integrate best-in-class functions, applications, and datasets unique to their business to create perfect-fit solutions and amazing customer experiences.
+In this case, hybrid migration is best for them because they:

 If Innovation Is Your Thing